Frequently Asked Questions

 How many hours a week are expected for a campus job?

 Students are allowed to work up to 20 hours per week.
-The full amount of the award can be earned by a student working six to eight hours a week throughout the academic year.
+The full amount of work study offered can be earned by a student working six to eight hours a week throughout the academic year.

 Can I have a campus job if I'm not receiving financial aid?